Prof-M-s-Classroom/programming-assignment-1-PriyeshSDS/README.md

 void setWaypoint(int index, T& data): this uses getWaypoint at index so its O(n) and then sets its data to the given data.

+void print(): set Node current to head and while current exists use the current nodes pritn method and then current is currrent next. this is O(n)

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/j-DzvjBA)